 A remission is when leukemia cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the leukemia will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the disease returning.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence.

-If the ALL recurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your child’s doctor will talk about treatment options.
+If the cancer returns after the original treatment, it is called recurrent ALL.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your child’s doctor will talk about treatment options.
 Often the treatment plan will include the treatments described above such as chemotherapy, radiation therapy, and/or stem cell transplantation but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Treatment of recurrent ALL depends on many factors, including the type of treatment the child received originally, the length of time between the initial diagnosis and the recurrence, and whether leukemia cells are found in the bone marrow, CSF, testicles, or in more than 1 of these sites when it recurs.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent ALL.
 Just as for newly diagnosed patients, clinical trials typically offer the best chance of cure.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 When ALL recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment does not work

-Hospice care is a type of palliative care for people who are expected to live less than six months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
-Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
+Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
+Some children may be happier if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

-The next section in this guide is About Clinical Trials and it offers more information about research studies that are focused on finding better ways to care for people with cancer.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials.
+It offers more information about research studies that are focused on finding better ways to care for children with cancer.
+Use the menu to choose a different section to read in this guide.